fsharp/fsharp.org/math/index.md

 native code libraries (C/C++, FORTRAN, etc) such as the Intel [Math Kernel Library (MKL)] (http://software.intel.com/en-us/intel-mkl) is straightforward.
-The [P/Invoke] (http://en.wikipedia.org/wiki/Platform_Invocation_Services) system allows managed code to call directly into native libraries and helps marshall data between environments.
+The [P/Invoke] (http://en.wikipedia.org/wiki/Platform_Invocation_Services) system allows managed code to call directly into native libraries and helps marshal data between environments.

 Performance of the developer is at least as critical as the performance of the resulting code.
 F# is a very expressive, concise language with ready access to libraries of common algorithms and data structures.
-The rest of this page surveys some of the most common numberical computing libraries available for F#.
+The rest of this page surveys some of the most common numerical computing libraries available for F#.

 ### Open-source libraries